iammayssa/TUNSA-AI-team/README.md

 # TUNSA-AI-team
-We collaborate on cool projects hihi
+We are currently collaborating on open source projects